bmorledge-hampton19/mutperiod/README.md

 #### 2. Set up the Data Directory
 After installing, run the following command:
   `mutperiod parseICGC`
 This should open up a dialog to choose a directory to store data files in.
-Choose a directory.
-After choosing a directory, you should quit out of the following dialog to obtain the necessary data to run your analysis
+Choose a directory and click "Go".
+After progressing past this dialog, a second dialog will pop up.
+You should quit out of this dialog to obtain the necessary data to run your analysis

 #### 3. Obtain Genome and Nucleosome Positioning Data
 Use the following steps to set up the necessary background data needed for analysis: